Tips for Travel to the United States

 We do have light rail systems in many major cities, like Los Angeles.
 But their routes do not cover everywhere.
 You will be restricted on where you can go if you rely on these light rail systems.
 And for safety reasons, it's better to use these during the day and avoid them at night.

 We also have trains which cross our country if you're looking for a more scenic mode of transportation.
-Just be aware that it takes many days to cross the country by rail, whereas a commercial airplane only takes around 6 hours if it's a non-stop flight.
+Just be aware that it takes many days to cross the country by rail, whereas a commercial airplane only takes 6 hours to fly from New York City to Los Angeles.

 KILOMETERS VERSUS MILES

 In the United States we still use miles to measure long distances.
 Don't worry though, if you drive a vehicle here the speedometer will be in miles per hour (mph), so you won't need to convert the speed limit (also posted in mph) in order to know your current speed.
 When I drive abroad, I don't concern myself with converting kilometers to miles since everything is in kilometers.